Anzah

 Anzah or 'Anza (عنزة) is a Palestinian village in the located 18 km southwest of the city of Jenin in the northern West Bank.
 Its total land area consists of 4,740 dunams of which nearly a 1/4 is covered with olive orchards.
-According to the Palestinian Central Bureau of Statistics, the town had a population of 2,006 inhabitants in mid-year 2006.
+According to the Palestinian Central Bureau of Statistics, the town had a population of 1,938 inhabitants in 2017.

 History

 Pottery sherds from the Byzantine, early Muslim and the Medieval eras have been found here.

 Ottoman era

 In 1830, during the Ottoman era, when the forces of Bashir Shihab II besieged Sanur, they were harassed by the people of Anzah.
 In 1838, 'Anaza was noted as being in the District of esh-Sha'rawiyeh esh-Shurkiyeh, the eastern part.